Neural network optimal feedback control with enhanced closed loop stability: Optimal feedback design with -QRnet and -QRnet architectures

-Note that for $u${\em -QRnet} we always have $\mu_{\bm \lambda} = 0$ since the NN does not predict the value gradient.
-As is standard in machine learning, the models learn on data which has been scaled to the range $[-1,1]$, and the output is according rescaled to the original domain when ultimately used for control.
+As is standard in machine learning, the models learn on data which has been scaled to the range $[-1,1]$, and the output is accordingly rescaled to the original domain when ultimately used for control.